tamucybersec/tamuhack2022-ctf/osint/Gerardos_Bio_2/README.md

 ## Description

-Gerardo recently started using twitter [twitter](https://twitter.com/gerardo_2001_), but he hasn't filled out his bio yet.
+Gerardo recently started using [Twitter](https://twitter.com/gerardo_2001_), but he hasn't filled out his bio yet.
 He's recently gotten into astrology and wants to include his Mars sign in his bio.
 Can you help him out?

 The flag is in the format of gigem{sign_degrees_minutes_seconds}